DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2024-06-24-recruitment-performance-report-2024.md

 The report tested well overall, so there are no urgent changes.
 This is expected as the report is an improvement based on feedback from the mid-cycle report in 2023.

 We will implement recommendations for allowing providers to share the report with others and monitor support tickets and other feedback routes.
-Some analysis of how often the report is being accessed would also help us understand whether we need to make historical reports (not just the last week) available to providers.
+Analysing how often the report is accessed would also help us understand whether we need to make historical reports (not just the last week) available to providers.